-Data linkage allows merging data from different patients in different countries allows researchers to gather sufficient numbers of cases for their study.
+Data linkage allows pooling data from different patients in different countries and allows researchers to gather sufficient numbers of cases for their study.
 This is particularly relevant to rare diseases, where patients are scattered around the world.

 Data linkage can also permit combining different types of data of the same patient, such as clinical information, genomics, various types of omics (multiomics) and information about availability of biosamples stored in biobanks.
 Such approach can help researchers understand better, how genetic and molecular changes lead to particular disease symptoms.

 The RD-Connect data linkage team focuses on the technical aspect of linking different types of data between institutions across countries.
 Successful data linkage involves adopting the FAIR principles, meaning the data stored in databases should be Findable, Accessible, Interoperable and Reusable to allow data exchange.
 FAIR data standards help to harmonise and link up data from different sources, including: genomics archives, health records, patient registries and biobanks.